genomicsclass/book/pages/modeling.md

 "All models are wrong, but some are useful" -George E. P. Box

 When we see a p-value in the literature, it means a probability distribution of some sort was used to quantify the null hypothesis.
 Many times deciding which probability distribution to use is relatively straightforward.
-For example, in the tea tasting challenge any p-values in the scientific literature are based on sample averages, or least squares estimates from a linear model, and make use of the CLT to approximate the null distribution of their statistic as normal.
+For example, in the tea tasting challenge we can use simple probability calculations to determine the null distribution.
+Most  p-values in the scientific literature are based on sample averages or least squares estimates from a linear model and make use of the CLT to approximate the null distribution of their statistic as normal.

 The CLT is backed by theoretical results that guarantee that the approximation is accurate.
 However, we cannot always use this approximation, such as when our sample size is too small.
-In a previous module we described how the sample average can be approximated with t-distribution when the population data is approximately normal.
+Previously, we described how the sample average can be approximated as t-distributed when the population data is approximately normal.
 However, there is no theoretical backing for this assumption.
 We are now *modeling*.
 In the case of height, we know from experience that this turns out to be a very good model.

 But this does not imply that every dataset we collect will follow a normal distribution.
 Some examples are: coin tosses, the number of people who win the lottery, and US incomes.
 The normal is not the only parametric distribution that is available from modeling.
-Here we describe some useful parametric distributions and their use in genomics.
-For many more please consult a Statistics textbook such as [this one](https://www.stat.berkeley.edu/~rice/Book3ed/index.html).
+Here we describe some of the most widely used parametric distributions and some of their uses in the life sciences.
+We also introduce the basics of Bayesian statistics, then give a specific example of the use of hierarchical models.
+For much more on parametric distributions please consult a Statistics textbook such as [this one](https://www.stat.berkeley.edu/~rice/Book3ed/index.html).

 ## The Binomial Distribution

-A distribution that one should be familiar is the binomial distribution.
-It describes the probability of the total number of observed heads $$S=k$$ heads when tossing $$N$$ heads as
+The first distribution we will describe is the binomial distribution.
+It reports the probability of observing $$S=k$$ successes in $$N$$ trails as

 $$
 \mbox{Pr}(S=k) = {N \choose k}p^k (1-p)^{N-k}
 $$

+with $$p$$ the probability of success.
+The best known example is coin tosses with $$S$$ the number of heads when tossing $$N$$ coins.
+In this example $$p=0.5$$.

-with $$p$$ the probability of observing a head in one coin toss.  $$S/N$$ is the average of independent random variables and thus the CLT tells us that $$S$$ is approximately normal.
-This distribution is used by some of the variant callers and genotypers based on NGS to decide if the data is consistent
+Note that $$S/N$$ is the average of independent random variables and thus the CLT tells us that $$S$$ is approximately normal when $$N$$ is large.
+This distribution has many applications in the life sciences.
+Recently, it has been used by the variant callers and genotypers applied to next generation sequencing.
+A special case of this distribution is approximated by the Poisson distribution which we describe next.

 ## The Poisson Distribution

-The number of people that win the lottery follows a binomial distribution (we assume each person buys one ticket).
-The number of "tosses" $$N$$ is the number of people that buy tickets and very large.
-However, the number of people that win the lottery oscillates between 0 and 3.
+Since it is the sum of binary outcomes, the number of people that win the lottery follows a binomial distribution (we assume each person buys one ticket).
+The number of trials $$N$$ is the number of people that buy tickets and is usually very large.
+However, the number of people that win the lottery oscillates between 0 and 3, which implies the normal approximation does not hold.
 So why does CLT not hold?
-One can explain this mathematically, but the intuition is that with most of the average so close to and also constrained to be larger than 0, it is impossible for the distribution to be normal.
+One can explain this mathematically, but the intuition is that with the sum of successes so close to and also constrained to be larger than 0, it is impossible for the distribution to be normal.
 Here is a quick simulation:

 ```r